naseerfaheem/US_Bikeshare_Project/README.txt

 Udacity's Data Anaylist Nano Degree Course Project:

-    This is a course project for my DAND Introduction to Python Programming.
+This project is designed to analyze bike-share data for three major cities around the US.
+It's an interactive project that is compiled on Jupyter Notebook.

     The USBikeshareDataset.py is a python script that analyzes US Bikeshare Data provided by Motivate.

 Running the Project: